ibm-cloud-docs/Cloudant/guides/active-active.md

 [
 For more information, see how to [retrieve replication scheduler documents](/apidocs/cloudant#getschedulerdocs) and monitor replication status.

-You can configure replication in {{site.data.keyword.cloudant_short_notm}} by using an 'active-active' or 'active-passive' topology across data centers.
+You can configure replication in {{site.data.keyword.cloudant_short_notm}} by using an "active-active" or "active-passive" topology across data centers.

 The following diagram shows a typical configuration that uses two {{site.data.keyword.cloudant_short_notm}} accounts,